Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium: Results and discussions

-The effects of phase space corrections due to non-zero shear and bulk viscosities and realistic EoS on diffusion coefficient ($B_0$) has not been shown explicitly here.
-However, the effects can be estimated from the drag coefficient ($\gamma$) by using the Einstein relation: $B_0=\gamma m T$.
+The effects of phase space corrections due to non-zero shear and bulk viscosities and realistic EoS on diffusion coefficient ($D\equiv B_0$) have been shown explicitly in Fig.~\ref{fig9}.
+It is observed that the ratio of diffusion coefficients, $D^{eos}_{\eta+\zeta}/D_{Id}$ is significantly smaller than unity for low $T (<300$ MeV).
+The effects of realistic EoS, {\it i.e.} the LEoS in the present case, is found to play the most dominant role at low $T$.
+At higher $T$ the effects of LEoS becomes weaker and the effects viscous corrections to phase space factors start playing significant role.